CBT Therapy & Counselling Services in Birmingham & Online

 Invest in your Health & Wellbeing

 Our therapy and counselling services give you the relevant skills you need to move forward.
-When you meet with a CBT Therapist, Counsellor or Psychologists, you’ll learn how to relax from anxiety, lift your mood and reduce depression or manage stress.
-We’ll also teach you how to increase your confidence, deal with trust-issues and repair your relationship.
+When you meet with a CBT Therapist, Counsellor or Psychologist, you’ll learn how to relax from anxiety, lift your mood and reduce depression or manage stress.
+We’ll also teach you how to increase your self-esteem, deal with trust issues and repair your relationship.

 We aim to get to the root of your problems quickly.
 You won’t spend longer than you need working through them, but we’ll make sure you get fully equipped with the best coping strategies so that you can move forward without our assistance.

 It’s not just talking…we teach you New Coping Strategies you can practice every day

 Just like every other living human being, you’ll suffer at some point in your life.
 You’ll want more from your work and your relationships.
 If you feel stuck, then it’s a sign it is serious.
 Our therapy and counselling services focus on Cognitive Behaviour Therapy and other evidence-based psychological approaches, which teach you what works.
 You’ll learn simple, practical and effective techniques to help you cope better and to keep moving forward.
 Our methods are based on a deep pool of scientific research into behavioural, cognitive, emotional, neurobiological and evolutionary principles.
 Our team of skilled therapists, counsellors and psychologists are here to provide you with the necessary support to make the changes you want.

 We aim to help you quickly find stability and strengthen your emotional, psychological, social and professional well-being.
 We can’t promise a pain-free life.
 But, we can show how to be more resilient when life gets tough.